Chirality transitions in a system of active flat spinners: Chirality transitions

-Interestingly, it is not trivial that the chiral transition should be continuous.
-For this reason, results in Figures~\ref{fig:flow_vort},~\ref{fig:phase_map} all lead us to consider that at least two different mechanisms compete in the phase behavior, balancing each other to different extents in the intermediate phase.
+Interestingly, it is not trivial that there should be a chiral transition as the one described here, nor that this transition should be necessarily continuous.
+For this reason, the results in Figures~\ref{fig:flow_vort},~\ref{fig:phase_map} all lead us to consider that at least two different mechanisms compete in the phase behavior, balancing each other to different extents in the intermediate phase.
 Also, as we know, chirality emerges from an asymmetric part of the stress tensor \cite {BSAV17} that is absent in regular fluids.
 One of the contributions to this asymmetric stress tensor is proportional to the odd viscosity \cite{A98}.
 This odd viscosity, as other transport coefficients, should emerge from the microscopic state structure of the system; i.e., the properties of the non-equilibrium velocity distribution function \cite{CC70,VSK14}.
-On the other hand, it is apparent, from Figures~\ref{fig:distributions} \textbf{(c)}, \textbf{(d)}, that the distribution functions show in general significant deviations from the Maxwellian, which are more apparent for weak thermalization.
-These deviations are best characterized by its cumulants \cite{VSK14}, defined as null for an equilibrium (isotropic Maxwellian) distribution function.
-The first four relevant spin/velocity moments are